Kill Switch (The X-Files): Filming and effects

 According to Spotnitz, "Kill Switch" was the most expensive episode that the show produced during its original run in Vancouver, and it took a total of 22 days to film.
 The episode's bridge scenes were filmed at the Westham Island Bridge, which spans Canoe Pass, British Columbia.
 The location had been discovered by Carter during a technical survey for the prior fifth-season episode "Schizogeny".
 Because the bridge was the only way to access part of the Fraser River community, filming was heavily regulated, and because of this, permission to film the scene in which Esther throws the laptop into the river required thirty days to obtain.
 The abandoned house that Mulder discovers was filmed at a historical landmark known locally as "Read House".

 The episode contained several scenes featuring elaborate explosives, such as the one featuring a missile destroying a shipping container, which was originally scheduled to be filmed at one of Vancouver's waterfront facilities.
 After the city rescinded permission to film, the special effects crew for The X-Files shipped as many containers as they could to a recycling center in the adjacent city of Burnaby; here, they were able to film the explosion "without a hitch".
 The destruction of the trailer was filmed adjacent to the Boundary Bay Airport, and afterwards, the series received several complaints from people living nearby complaining about the explosion and its resultant shockwave.
-The robot that attacked Mulder was inspired by the Sojourner rover and cost $23,000 to create.
-The producers secured satellite photos of the Washington D.C. area by reaching out to Spot Image, a satellite company based in France.
+The robot that attacks Mulder was inspired by the Sojourner rover and cost $23,000 to create.
+The producers secured satellite photos of the Washington D.C. area by contacting Spot Image, a satellite company based in France.

 The show hired a freelance computer artist to generate a 3-D image of Scully for the scene in which she fights off a group of nurses in a virtual hospital.
 Gillian Anderson was very pleased with the scene, later noting, "I happened to be in good shape at the time and was just raring to get in there and be taking those half-naked nurses out with some karate chops."
-David Duchovny was not as exuberant; when showed the script and directed to "be impressed with [Scully's] karate skills", he responded that "But I have no arms.
+David Duchovny was not as exuberant; when showed the script and directed to "be impressed with [Scully's] karate skills", he responded, "But I have no arms.
 I've lost my arms.
 Why would I care about Scully's karate?"
 Dean Haglund later called the sequence "one of the great fight scenes, ever".